yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-envelopesinbmibnb.md

 ## Linear relaxation for univariate higher degree monomials

 Higher degree monomials can be either be handled by applying same idea as for multivariate terms, or by using the general envelope appoxmation methods described below.
-[BMIBNB](/solver/bmibnb) aplies both strategies depending on context.
+[BMIBNB](/solver/bmibnb) applies both strategies depending on context.

 ## Linear relaxation for general univariate operators

 A nonlinear scalar term \\(f(x)\\) is replaced with a new variable \\(w\\), and linear inequalities on \\(x\\) and \\(w\\) are introduced to ensure that \\(w\\) approximates \\(f(x)\\) well, i.e., that the curve \\(w = f(x)\\) is contained in the polytopic region in \\(A_x x + A_w w \leq b\\).

-For this to work, every operator (exp, sin,coth...) has to be apply to supply the envelope polytope data \\(A,b)\\)  given bounds \((x_L\\) and \\(x_U\\).
+For this to work, every operator (exp, sin, coth...) has to be apply to supply the envelope polytope data \\((A,b)\\) given bounds \\((x_L\\) and \\(x_U\\).
 Indeed, this is supported in the infrastructure in YALMIP which is based on operator overloading.
-Not only does an operator now what it should evaluate to (i.e. the standard operator in MATLAB), but it can be equipped with a lot of extra knowledge.
+Not only does an operator know what it should evaluate to, but it can be equipped with a lot of extra knowledge.

 The engine in YALMIP allows every operator to announce properties which can be used by, e.g., [BMIBNB](/solver/).
-The most common properties are
+The most common important proprties and methods are

-* (x), the default
+* f(x)  The function value
-* dervative(x) Returns derivative at x
+* derivative(x) Derivative at x
-* inverse(x) Returns function inverse x
+* inverse(x) Function inverse x
-* convexhull(xL,xU) Returns the polytope data \\(A,b\\) for outer approximation of convex hull
+* convexhull(xL,xU) Polytope data \\(A,b\\) for outer approximation of convex hull
+* domain() Domain for the function (interval defined by \\((x_L\\) and \\(x_U\\))
-* bounds(xL,xU) Returns local information about range in interval (lower and upper bounds)
+* bounds(xL,xU)  Local information about function range (lower and upper bounds) in an interval
-* vexity() Returns global convexity information ('convex','concave','none')
+* vexity()  Global convexity information ('convex','concave','none')
-* vexity(xL,xU) Returns local convexity information in interval ('convex','concave','none')
+* vexity(xL,xU)  Local convexity information in interval ('convex','concave','none')
-* monotonicity() Returns global information about monotonicity ('increasing', 'decreasing', 'none')
+* monotonicity() Global information about monotonicity ('increasing', 'decreasing', 'none')
-* monotonicity(L,xU) Returns local information about monotonicity in interval ('increasing', 'decreasing', 'none')
+* monotonicity(L,xU) Local information about monotonicity in interval ('increasing', 'decreasing', 'none')
-* definiteness() Returns global information about monotonicity ('negative', 'positive', 'none')
+* definiteness() Global information about monotonicity ('negative', 'positive', 'none')
-* definiteness(xL,xU) Returns local information about monotonicity in interval ('negative', 'positive', 'none')
+* definiteness(xL,xU)  Local information about monotonicity in interval ('negative', 'positive', 'none')
-* range() Returns global information about range of function (lower and upper)
+* range() Global information about range of function (lower and upper)
-* inflection() Returns information about where function switches convexity, and in what direction
+* inflection() Information about where function switches convexity , and in what direction
-* stationary() Returns points where the function is stationary
+* stationary() Points where the function is stationary
-* singular() Returns points where the function is stationary
+* singular() Points where the function is singular

 The important property for us is **convexhull(xL,xU)** (although we soon will see that this is almost never used).

-As an example, let us derive an outer approximation of the convex hull of for the **sqrtm** function which is the [standard nonlinear overloading of ((\sqrt{x}\\)](/squareroots).
+As an example, let us create an outer approximation of the convex hull of for the **sqrtm** function which is the [standard nonlinear overloading of ((\sqrt{x}\\)](/squareroots).
 The function is concave, and this means that a convex hull approximation can be constructed by two upper tangent hyperplanes in the end-points, and a lower hyperplane connecting the function values in the two end-points.

 ````matlab
 xL = 0.1;